 SICOI (interbank clearing system) is the retail payment system managed by Banco de Portugal.
-This system processes and clears retail payments made with cheques, bills of exchange, direct debits, credit transfers, and payment cards.
+This system processes and clears retail payments made with cheques, bills of exchange, direct debits, credit transfers, instant transfers and payment cards.

 SICOI’s smooth operation is instrumental to the stability and efficiency of the Portuguese financial system and economy.

 SICOI is made up of six subsystems, corresponding to the six payment instruments covered (cheques, bills of exchange, direct debits, credit transfers, instant transfers and payment cards).

 Payment orders by customers are sent by participating institutions to SICOI throughout the day and up to specific cut-off times.
 At the time fixed for closure in each subsystem, operations are processed and sent to the participants.

 Subsequently, for payment orders up to €100,000, final net balances are computed for settlement between the system participants.
 The computed balances are then sent for settlement in TARGET2.

 Transactions of over €100,000 are settled on an individual basis using TARGET2.

 Given its relevance for the Portuguese economy and financial system, SICOI is considered in the Eurosystem’s terminology, to be a ‘prominently important retail payment system’.

 As such, Banco de Portugal oversees SICOI based on 12 out of the 24 Principles for financial market infrastructures and respective Disclosure framework and Assessment methodology, as reflected in the Revised oversight framework for retail payment systems and the Assessment methodology for payment systems, annexed to Regulation of the European Central Bank (EU) No 795/2014 of 3 July 2014 on oversight requirements for systemically important payment systems.